Transformer-based assignment decision network for multiple object tracking: Related Work

 In addition, a significant number of alternative data association approaches rely on network flow-based (\cite{network-flow-1}, \cite{network-flow-3}) or graph matching (\cite{graph-based}) methods where the total sum of pairwise costs is minimized.
 These assignment costs can either be based on heuristics or even be learnable. \cite{network-flow-2} introduce an end-to-end trainable pipeline for network-flow formulations where a set of arbitrary parameterized cost functions are learned. \cite{lifted-multicut} propose a minimum cost lifted multicut problem as a way to jointly cluster detections hypotheses over time.
 Also, \cite{heterogeneous-graph} introduce a heterogeneous association fusion (HAF) tracker to deal with detection failures and considers a multiple hypotheses formulation for the assignment problem.
 Other approaches use reinforcement learning techniques for data association, such as the work from \cite{reinforcement-learning}, where a target trajectory is initialized, terminated or maintained regarding a learnable policy over a Markov decision process.

 All in all, most of the approaches discussed above rely on the computation of a cost matrix to explicitly solve a linear data association problem (LDAP).
 In general, such an approach introduces a computational overhead to a MOT algorithm that varies given the number of detections and targets in a scene.
 Thus, this process occupies a significant portion of the available computational budget for real time applications.
 Multiple hypotheses techniques have in principle high computational complexity, while network flow and graph-based data association methods need to enforce global optimization on large graphs constraining their potential for real-time MOT.
-Our method follows the tracking-by-detection paradigm and is based to an assignment decision network that does not need to solve a LDAP problem during inference time.
+Our method follows the tracking-by-detection paradigm and is based on an assignment decision network that directly generates assignments during inference instead of relying on solving such optimization problems.

-\textbf{Transformer architectures.} Since their first appearance in natural language processing (\cite{attention_is_all}), Transformers have achieved significant success in a plethora of computer vision applications, such as person re-identification (\cite{reID}) and object detection (\cite{detr}).
-Recent works have investigated the success of these architectures in MOT. \cite{trackformer} set up a joint detection and tracking pipeline modifying the object detector DETR (\cite{detr}) to an end-to-end MOT algorithm through propagating queries over time.
+\textbf{Transformer architectures.} Since their first appearance in natural language processing, Transformer networks (\cite{attention_is_all}) have achieved significant success in a plethora of computer vision applications, such as person re-identification (\cite{reID}) and object detection (\cite{detr}).
+Recent works have successfully investigated the exploitation of these architectures for MOT.
+TrackFormer (\cite{trackformer}) set up a joint detection and tracking pipeline modifying the object detector DETR (\cite{detr}) to an end-to-end MOT algorithm through propagating ``track" queries over time.
 In a similar manner, MOTR \cite{motr} formulate MOT as a problem of "set of sequence" predictions and also builds upon DETR (\cite{detr}) extending its object queries to "track queries" to predict object sequences.
 TransMOT introduced by \cite{transmot} treats target trajectories as a set of sparse weighted graphs and models their interactions through temporal and spatial transformer encoder and decoder layers respectively.
+TransCenter (\cite{transcenter}) handles detection related problems in tracking, such as missing detections or very dense detections in overlapping anchors, proposing dense detection queries, as well as introduces sparse tracking queries to overcome computational efficiency problems related to the quadratic complexity nature of Transformers.
+It should be noted that most of these approaches operate directly on the raw image data, thus following a joint detection and tracking paradigm.